ddogg26/cybersecurity-notes-and-writeups/Notes/Cyber Defense Frameworks.md

 ![](images/pyramid-of-pain.png)
-From attacker's point of view, how **painful** it would be evade dec
+From attacker's point of view, how **painful** it would be evade detection and continue their attack